My Home Page with Links to My Other

 decent job of putting this together.
 Notably, journalists are willing to let

-people die to get a story, er, maintain journalistic “ethics.”
-Apparently, Journalism
+people die to get a story, or rather, maintain journalistic “ethics.”
+Apparently, journalism

 “Surely You’re Joking, Mr. Feynman!”